What Is Alcoholic Neuropathy?

 Chronic alcoholics are already at risk of developing alcoholic neuropathy symptoms due to the direct toxic effects of alcohol.
 However, there are other factors like medical history and gender that may contribute to the likelihood of developing alcohol-related neuropathy.
 Studies on alcoholic neuropathy have found an increased prevalence in males.

 Alcoholic neuropathy treatment can help manage the symptoms; however, a doctor will most likely require you to either limit or stop alcohol intake.
 Chronic alcohol use is the cause of alcoholic neuropathy, therefore addiction treatment will reduce the likelihood of developing severe alcoholic neuropathy.
-Inpatient detoxes are beneficial to stop drinking, nevertheless, outpatient rehab and community support are still effective at this.
+Inpatient medical detox for alcohol is important and beneficial to stop drinking long-term and is often the recommended treatment setting.
+For some cases, outpatient alcohol rehab and community support are still effective at this.
+Cornerstone of Southern California’s medical detox program in Orange Country is one of the best in the nation with decades of detox experience for a safer treatment setting for detoxing from alcohol.
 Detoxing from alcohol can be dangerous, therefore it is important to seek professional help when doing this.

 Alcohol abuse is the sole cause of neuropathic symptoms.
 For medical treatments to work, you must receive addiction treatment.
 Due to the individuality of each case, every treatment plan will be different but could involve a few of the following: